 "Mesmerizing.
 Howard emerges as a compelling new voice...
 I loved that I could feel the dust and the desperation.
 I also loved that every corner of this world feels fully realized...
 A story that dares the reader to examine whether the ends ever justify the means."

-- CJ Redwine, author of Defiance and The Shadow Queen
+- CJ Redwine, New York Times bestselling author of The Shadow Queen and Defiance

 "Strikingly original with breathtaking plot twists, ROOTLESS will haunt you long after you've read the last page."

 - Jeff Hirsch, bestselling author of The Eleventh Plague